Monday, June 26, 2023

 Note: Representation agreements such as a Power of Attorney for Personal Care, Living Will, MOLST, POLST, etc. have different names in different jurisdiction.

 The person who called us wanted to know how to over-ride the decisions of their sibling.
-Since the parent appointed the sibling as the substitute decision maker and the parent is not incompetent to make decisions, unless serious concerns can be proven in court, the sibling who was appointed to make medical decisions has the right to do so.
+Since the parent appointed the sibling as the substitute decision maker and the parent is incompetent to make decisions, unless serious concerns can be proven in court, the sibling who was appointed to make medical decisions has the right to do so.

 The Euthanasia Prevention Coalition advises people to only appoint someone to be your substitute decisions maker if that person shares your values.